Haunted Wyoming: Gillette Avenue May Be The Most Haunted Street In Wyoming

 Montgomery Bar

-As a historian, Kelly is fascinated by the early characters that founded Gillette, although she told Cowboy State Daily that she has not been able to tie any ghost stories to any of Gillette’s pioneers.
+As a historian, Kelley is fascinated by the early characters that founded Gillette, although she told Cowboy State Daily that she has not been able to tie any ghost stories to any of Gillette’s pioneers.

-“We've got our share of early characters like every old west town,” Kelly said.
+“We've got our share of early characters like every old west town,” Kelley said.
 “My favorite character is Roy Montgomery.
 He was just mischievous, and I wouldn't be surprised if he's haunting the Montgomery Bar.
 The people that work there and the patrons say they definitely hear noises and hear things moving at night so maybe it’s him.”

-Mary Kelly has given many presentations on Roy Montgomery and has included him in her book, “Images of America: Gillette.”
+Mary Kelley has given many presentations on Roy Montgomery and has included him in her book, “Images of America: Gillette.”
 He founded the now-haunted Montgomery Bar and made it the political center of Gillette for a time.

-“Roy was pretty power hungry, and he wanted to be the mayor of the town, and we already had a mayor, Mark Shields,” Kelly said.
+“Roy was pretty power hungry, and he wanted to be the mayor of the town, and we already had a mayor, Mark Shields,” Kelley said.
 “Roy called Mark out into the middle of Gillette Avenue and beat him up and sent Mark to the hospital.

 “A crowd gathered around the fight, including the sheriff, and nobody wanted to stop the fight.
 And then, when the fight was over, Roy said, ‘Now I'm the mayor.’